Diing54/DevOps/linux-basics/linux-commands.md

 ps ax | grep -i "tensorflow" | head
 ## top
 - Used to display dynamic real time information about running processes in your machine
+## kill
+- Linux processes can receive signals and react to them therefore we can interact with running programs
+- The kill command is used to terminate a program (kill <PID>).
+The PID is the process ID
+- We can use the kill command to send other signals apart from terminating a program as follows :
+kill -HUP <PID> - hang up - It is sent automatically when a terminal window that started a process is closed before terminating the process
+kill -INT <PID> - interrupt - It sends the same signal used when we press ctrl - c in the terminal, which usually terminates the process
+kill -KILL <PID> - This is not sent to the process, but to the operating system which immediately stops but not terminate the process
+kill -TERM <PID> - terminate - Its the default signal sent by kill
+kill -CONT <PID> - continue - Used to resume a stopped process
+kill -STOP <PID> - stop is sent to the operating system kernel which immediately stops but does not terminate the process
+- You might see numbers used instead, like kill -1 <PID>.
+In this case,

+1 corresponds to HUP.
+2 corresponds to INT.
+9 corresponds to KILL.
+15 corresponds to TERM.
+18 corresponds to CONT.
+15 corresponds to STOP.